Mikeskay/Catch-Me-If-You-Can-/README.md

 # Task Description:

-Write a simple application that creates the following GUI:
+Write a game application at which a user attempts to chase and click onto a constantly moving panel on a grid.

 The application should have the following behaviour:

 - On initialisation, the application should randomly choose where to locate the "Click Me" button.